facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 versions of the images for each of the resolutions.

-It is necessary to add the images in all the folders, since once the optimal resolution for the device has been determined, the widget only loads images from the folder with the chosen resolution.
+It is necessary to add the images in all the folders, since once the optimal resolution for the device has been determined, the component only loads images from the folder with the chosen resolution.

 The images are referenced from the *widget.xml* file.